 Xtend-Life only uses approved suppliers when purchasing the raw fish oil ingredients.
 Additionally, we also tightly manage the storage and distribution of all final products to ensure that freshness and quality is maintained throughout the entire process.

 As a proud member of GOED, a leading international organization representing the omega 3 industry, Xtend-Life follow all standard practices when producing our quality fish oil.
 We have achieved a great oxidation result on our fish oil which is even lower than the GOED’s requirement.
-Please refer to the CoA for the actual values.

 To ensure that fish oil freshness is maintained across all our products at all times, each and every batch of our Omega 3/DHA Fish Oil products are also tested by internationally accredited laboratories.